-Our Historic Antebellum Home
+Our Historic Home

-The tranquility of the seven-acre park-like setting at Linden Antebellum Bed & Breakfast, located near the Natchez Trace, is captivating.
+The tranquility of the seven-acre park-like setting at Historic Linden Bed & Breakfast, located near the Natchez Trace, is captivating.
 An immediate sense of homecoming is the description most often used by visitors in their comments about their stay.
 Soon our guests find themselves enjoying the leisurely pace of this gracious B&B, where the simplest things feel like adventures to the heart and soul.

 Some of the most joyous and memorable moments in life are made while spending time visiting with family and friends on galleries.
 Our galleries are great places to meet fellow travelers, make new friends and become part of our family.
 Gather to play cards or board games at the tables…rock the day away if you want.
 Our galleries are spacious, welcoming and yours to enjoy.